ibm-cloud-docs/containers/cs_istio.md

 **How does the update process work?**</br>
 The Istio version in the managed add-on is tested by {{site.data.keyword.cloud_notm}} and approved for the use in {{site.data.keyword.containerlong_notm}}.
 Additionally, the Istio add-on simplifies the maintenance of your Istio control plane so you can focus on managing your microservices. {{site.data.keyword.cloud_notm}} keeps all your Istio components up-to-date by automatically rolling out patch updates to the most recent version of Istio supported by {{site.data.keyword.containerlong_notm}}.

-The Istio managed add-on is generally available for Kubernetes version 1.16 and later clusters as of `<date>`.
-All beta installations of the managed add-on, which run Istio version 1.3 or earlier, are deprecated on `<date>`.
+The Istio managed add-on is generally available for Kubernetes version 1.16 and later clusters as of 19 November 2019.
 In Kubernetes version 1.16 or later clusters, you can [update your add-on](#istio_update) by uninstalling the Istio version 1.3 or earlier add-on and installing the Istio version 1.4 add-on.
 {: important}

 If you need to use the latest version of Istio or customize your Istio installation, you can install the open source version of Istio by following the steps in the [Quick Start with {{site.data.keyword.cloud_notm}} tutorial ![External link icon](../icons/launch-glyph.svg "External link icon")](https://istio.io/docs/setup/platform-setup/ibm/).